KiaMorelos/12_1_JavascriptClasses/readme.md

 # Learning to use Javascript classes
-- This reminded me a lot of Ruby, but Colt explained this better than my Ruby reacher, so it felt a bit easier to wrap my brain around.
+- This reminded me a lot of Ruby, but Colt explained this better than my Ruby teacher, so it felt a bit easier to wrap my brain around.